Radha: Literary sources and symbolism

-Charlotte Vaudeville theorizes that Radha may have inspired by the pairing of the goddess Ekanamsha (associated with Durga) with Jagannatha (who is identified with Krishna) of Puri in Eastern India.
+Charlotte Vaudeville theorizes that Radha may have been inspired by the pairing of the goddess Ekanamsha (associated with Durga) with Jagannatha (who is identified with Krishna) of Puri in Eastern India.
 Though Chaitanya Mahaprabhu (15th century, the founder of Gaudiya Vaishnavism) is not known to have worshiped the deity couple of Radha-Krishna, his disciples around the Vrindavan region, affirmed Radha as the hladini shakti ("energy of bliss") of Krishna, associating her with the Primordial Divine Mother.
 While the poetry of Jayadeva and Vidyapati from Bengal treat Radha as Krishna's beloved, the Gaudiya poetry elevates her to a divine consort.
 In Western India, Vallabhacharya's Krishna-centric sampradaya Pushtimarg, Radha is revered as the Swamini of Krishna, who is worthy of devotion.

 According to Jaya Chemburkar, there are at least two significant and different aspects of Radha in the literature associated with her, such as Sri Radhika namasahasram.
 One aspect is she is a milkmaid (gopi), another as a female deity similar to those found in the Hindu goddess traditions.
-She also appears in Hindu arts as Ardhanari with Krishna, that is an iconography where half of the image is Radha and the other half is Krishna.
+She also appears in Hindu artwork as Ardhanari with Krishna, that is an iconography where half of the image is Radha and the other half is Krishna.
 This is found in sculpture such as those discovered in Maharashtra, and in texts such as Shiva Purana and Brahma Vaivarta Purana.
 In these texts, this Ardha Nari is sometimes referred to as Ardharadhavenudhara murti, and it symbolizes the complete union and inseparability of Radha and Krishna.

 D.M.
 Wulff demonstrates through a close study of her Sanskrit and Bengali sources that Radha is both the "consort" and "conqueror" of Krishna and that "metaphysically Radha is understood as co-substantial and co-eternal with Krishna."
 Indeed, the more popular vernacular traditions prefer to worship the couple and often tilt the balance of power towards Radha.

 Graham M. Schweig in his work "The divine feminine theology of Krishna" in context with Radha Krishna stated that, "The divine couple, Radha and Krishna, comprise the essence of godhead.
 Radha is therefore acknowledged by Chaitanyaite Vaishnavas to be part of very center of their theological doctrine.
 Sacred images of the forms of Radha Krishna, standing together side by side, are elaborately worshiped in the Indian temples.
 Through her image, her divine character and her amorous and passionate relations with Krishna, Radha is the constant meditation of practitioners.

-According to William Archer and David Kinsley, a professor of Religious Studies known for his studies on Hindu goddesses, the Radha-Krishna love story is a metaphor for a divine-human relationship, where Radha is the human devotee or soul who is frustrated with the past, obligations to social expectations, and the ideas she inherited, who then longs for real meaning, the true love, the divine (Krishna).
+According to William Archer and David Kinsley, the Radha-Krishna love story is a metaphor for a divine-human relationship, where Radha is the human devotee or soul who is frustrated with the past, obligations to social expectations, and the ideas she inherited, who then longs for real meaning, the true love, the divine (Krishna).
 This metaphoric Radha (soul) finds new liberation in learning more about Krishna, bonding in devotion, and with passion.